-In 2016, Klamath County, OR, ranked near the bottom of Oregon counties in health outcomes, while ranking about average in terms of clinical care.
+In 2016, Klamath County ranked near the bottom of Oregon counties in health outcomes, while ranking about average in terms of clinical care.
 In response to this disparity, the Healthy Klamath partnership began to look for opportunities to improve health outcomes outside of the realm of traditional medicine.
-They decided to focus on the built environment and identified specific locations in Klamath Falls, OR, that could benefit from a more walkable and bike-friendly environment.
+The partnership decided to focus on the built environment and identified specific locations in Klamath Falls, Oregon, that could benefit from a more walkable and bike-friendly environment.

 Protected Bike Lane Fosters Community Health

-The plan received widespread grassroots support from the community.
-Since the plan was adopted, Sky Lakes Wellness Center has secured funding for the first phase of design and construction, which is currently underway, as of September 2017.
-This first phase will connect downtown to the adjacent neighborhood, as well as provide a key connection between downtown and routes that lead to the Oregon Institute of Technology, a four-year college located in Klamath Falls.
+The plan was adopted with widespread grassroots support from the community.
+Sky Lakes Wellness Center secured funding in 2017 for the first phase of design and construction, and the new protected bikeway officially opened in June 2018.
+This first phase connects downtown to the adjacent neighborhood, and provides a key connection between downtown and routes that lead to the Oregon Institute of Technology, a four-year college located in Klamath Falls.